EvanStrittmatter16/leap-day/index.md

 ### Inductance modeling of an IC in COMSOL at EPC

-Over the 2022 and 2023 summer, I worked at EPC - a semiconductor company in Los Angeles.
+During the 2022 and 2023 summers, I worked at EPC - a semiconductor company in Los Angeles.

 #### 2023 Summer Internship
-For my internship during the summer of 2023 I took on two seperate projects to help resolve ongoing problems at the company.
+I took on two separate projects to help resolve ongoing problems at the company.
 ##### Trap Spectroscopy Set-up
-My first project was developing a spectroscopy set up using monochrometers to perfomr analysis of the EPC Fet to determine trap density.
-This provides critical information to the Epitaxy team for process control, as well as device modeling.
-My setup provides the ability to determine to impact of specific wavelengths of light on backgate current i.e. whether the wavelength is trapping or detrapping electrons.
+My first project was developing a spectroscopy set up using monochrometers to perform analysis of the EPC Fet to determine trap density.
+Trap densdity is critical information for the Epitaxy team for process control, as well as device modeling.
+My setup provides them with the ability to determine the impact of specific wavelengths of light on backgate current, i.e. whether the wavelength is trapping or detrapping electrons.
 ##### Thermo modeling
-My second project was thermo modeling in COMSOL to understand the causes for part failers occuring during Temperature Cycling tests.
+My second project was thermo modeling in COMSOL to understand the causes for part failures occuring during Temperature Cycling tests.
 Here I was able to determine how certain design features impact principle and shear stresses in different substrate layers.

 #### 2022 Summer Internship - LiDAR IC inductance modeling